hitachi-vantara/terraform-provider-hitachi/docs/data-sources/vsp_hostgroup.md

 # Hitachi VSP Hostgroup Data Retrieval
 #
 # This section defines a data source block and an output block to fetch
-# and expose information about a specific hostgroup from a Hitachi VSP One SDS Block
+# and expose information about a specific hostgroup from a Hitachi Virtual
 # Storage Platform (VSP) using HashiCorp Configuration Language (HCL).